ERNICommunity/csharp-coding-conventions/Coding-Conventions.md

 To distinguish between local and member variables use ```csharp this.```

+## Class Organization
+A class should always have the same structure. public static constants, if provided, should stand on the first place, then the private static variables followed by the private instance variables.
+The public functions should come after the list of variables.
+The private utilities which are called out of a public function should stand immediately behind the public function as the step-down rule instructs.

 ## Regions
 Do not use `#region` blocks.
 Regions are made for hiding the code.
 Our code deserves not to be hidden, we are proud of it.